Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Success isn't a guarantee but that doesn't mean that we should give up.
-As Drew Houston stated, “Don’t worry about failure; you only have to be right once”.
-Taking risks and trying new things, even if they don't work out, can lead to great results and breakthroughs.
+Success requires us to take risks and try new things, even if it means making mistakes along the way.
+As Thomas J. Watson said: “Double your rate of failure.
+You are thinking of failure as the enemy of success.
+But it isn’t at all.
+You can be discouraged by failure or you can learn from it, so go ahead and make mistakes.
+Make all you can.
+Because remember that’s where you will find success.”
+Embrace failure as a learning opportunity and success will eventually come.

 <!-- </quote> -->